-The MIND diet has been shown to improve brain health and reduce the risk of Alzheimer’s disease.
-As we age, the threat of developing Alzheimer’s disease increases.
-Although the cause of Alzheimer’s disease is still unknown, researchers are working diligently to uncover more information to combat this life-changing illness.
+The MIND diet stands for Mediterranean-DASH Intervention for Neurodegenerative Delay and has been shown to improve brain health and reduce the risk of Alzheimer’s disease.
+As we age, the threat of developing Alzheimer’s increases.
+Although the cause of Alzheimer’s disease is still unknown, researchers are working diligently to uncover more information to combat this life-changing condition.

-What we do know is there are effective ways to help reduce the risk of Alzheimer’s disease.
+What we do know is that there are effective ways to reduce the risk of Alzheimer’s disease.
 And there is something you do every day that can make a difference: eating well.

 It might sound like a pun, but if you want to protect your memory, you have to enjoy the MIND diet – Mediterranean-DASH Intervention for Neurodegenerative Delay.
 If that’s a mouthful to say, just stick to MIND.

-The findings, published in Alzheimer’s Dementia: The Journal of the Alzheimer’s Association, revealed that the MIND diet may help reduce the risk of Alzheimer’s disease by 53 percent if followed strictly.
+The findings, published in The Journal of the Alzheimer’s Association, revealed that the MIND diet may help reduce the risk of Alzheimer’s disease by 53 percent if followed strictly.

 Researchers at Rush University Medical Center in Chicago, who developed the diet, looked at more than 900 people between the ages of 58 and 98 who filled out food questionnaires and underwent repeated neurological testing.
 They found that participants whose diets most closely followed the MIND recommendations had a level of cognitive function the equivalent of a person 7.5 years younger.

 So what exactly would you need to eat to enjoy the MIND diet and receive the memory-enhancing benefits?
-Below are the requirements you need to follow in order to adhere to the MIND diet.
+Below are guidelines for following the MIND diet.

 Olive oil is also widely accepted when it comes to the MIND diet and is used in most cooking.